 We finish this section with a review of some standard definitions and results on AECs.

 Let us start with the definition of an abstract class (due to Rami Grossberg).

-\begin{defin} An \emph{abstract class} is a pair $\K = (K, \lea)$ such that $K$ is a class of structures in a fixed (here always finitary) vocabulary $\tau = \tau (\K)$, $\lea$ is a partial order on $K$ extending $\tau$-substructure, and $\K$ is closed under isomorphisms. \end{defin}
+\begin{defin}\LABEL{ac-def}\myindex{abstract class} An \emph{abstract class} is a pair $\K = (K, \lea)$ such that $K$ is a class of structures in a fixed (here always finitary) vocabulary $\tau = \tau (\K)$, $\lea$ is a partial order on $K$ extending $\tau$-substructure, and $\K, \, \leq_{\K}$ are closed under isomorphisms. \end{defin}

 We often do not distinguish between $\K$ and its underlying class, writing for example ``$M \in \K$''.
 When we need to be precise, we will use the following notation: